bruceferguson3/Alcove/readme.md

 [ INSERT GIFS HERE ]

 ## User Stories
-* As a user, I want to easily find space to store my items or items to store in my space within a designated geographic location.
+* Easily find a space to store items or items to store in a space within a designated geographic location
-* As a user, I want to see a compelling call to action.
+* See a compelling call to action
-* As a user, I want to be able to search spaces and items within a set price range.
+* Search spaces and items within a set price range
-* As a user, I want to be able to filter my search results in order to meet my storage needs:
+* Filter search results in order to meet storage needs:
   + Storage time
   + Size of space or item
   + Security
-  + How frequently I need to access the space
+  + How frequently the user needs to access the space
-  + Whether or not I require climate control
+  + Whether or not the users requires climate control
-  + Whether or not I need exclusive access to the space or am willing to share the space with others
+  + Whether or not the user needs exclusive access to the space or is willing to share the space with others
-* As a user, I want to update my search criteria without losing access to my applied filters.
+* Update search criteria without losing access to applied filters
-* As a user, I want to access an individual listing from the results page to retrieve more information about an item or space.
+* Access an individual listing from the results page to retrieve more information about an item or space
-* As a user, I want to see the location of the item or space dynamically rendered on a map.
+* See the location of the item or space dynamically rendered on a map
-* As a user, I want to contact the owner of the item or space directly from the application.
+* Contact the owner of the item or space directly from the application
-* As a user, I want to post listings for items or spaces.
+* Post listings for items or spaces
-* As a user, I want to interact with a form that asks for necessary information in a meaningful and logical way.
+* Interact with a form that asks for necessary information in a meaningful and logical way
-* As a user, I want to minimize typing effort when posting my listing.
+* Minimize typing effort when posting a listing
-* As a user, I want confirmation that I have successfully completed the form and that my post will render correctly.
+* Confirmation that a form has been successfully completed and that posts will render correctly
-* As a user, I want to search or post listings from multiple access points throughout the application.
+* Search or post listings from multiple access points throughout the application
-* As a user, I want a simple, clean UI.
+* Simple, clean UI

 ## Stack
 | Front-End | Back-End | Deployment | APIs | Testing |